JimmyShorts/Environmental_Monitoring/README.md

 #Brown House monitoring environmental monitoring and control

-I am attempting to create raspberry pi programs in order to monitor and control temperature and humidity within a grow house
+1. I am attempting to create raspberry pi programs in order to monitor and control temperature and humidity within a grow house

+2. Connection to Database Created, connection to DHT22 created